ibexa/documentation-developer/docs/tutorials/extending_admin_ui/2_creating_a_content_list.md

 }
 ```

-This listener subscribes to the `ConfigureMenuEvent::MAIN_MENU` event (see line 14).
+This subscriber subscribes to the `ConfigureMenuEvent::MAIN_MENU` event (see line 14).

 Line 26 points to the new route that you need to add to the routing file.